http-rs/tide/rfcs/001-app-new.md

 # Summary
 [summary]: #summary

-We propose to rename the `AppData` generic argument to `State`, and expose two constructors on `App` to create new Tide applications.
+We propose to rename the `ServerData` generic argument to `State`, and expose two constructors on `Server` to create new Tide applications.

 # Motivation
 [motivation]: #motivation

-With most introductory examples, passing the `AppData` parameter around isn't necessary.
-That's why most examples we author use `App::new(())`.
+With most introductory examples, passing the `ServerData` parameter around isn't necessary.
+That's why most examples we author use `Server::new(())`.

 However this can be confusing for people new to Tide ("why is the use of that parameter?"), and even stranger for people new to Rust ("what does `(())` mean?").
-So it would be useful to have a way of constructing new Tide applications without needing to start off by explaining what `AppData` does.
+So it would be useful to have a way of constructing new Tide applications without needing to start off by explaining what `ServerData` does.

-Another thing worth thinking about here is that the `AppData` argument is rather verbose.
+Another thing worth thinking about here is that the `ServerData` argument is rather verbose.
 It's also not necessarily accurate: I'd argue that a database connection pool, or other stateful structs aren't quite _data_.
 Calling them _state_ feels more accurate, which also happens to be the terminology [Actix uses](https://actix.rs/docs/databases/).